Bachelor of Arts (B.A.)

 Study Abroad

 The University of Guelph offers many other Study Abroad and Exchange opportunities for students to enrich their learning experience.
 Bachelor of Arts students are encouraged to participate in any of the diverse options available.
 Courses taken while on exchange or study abroad can be used as electives or core requirements.
-For further information on the programs available, please refer to Section V - International Study.
+For further information on the programs available, please refer to Chapter V - International Study.
 Students are advised to meet with a B.A.
 Program Counsellor to discuss the feasibility of participating in an exchange or study abroad program.

 Honours and General Specializations Available in the B.A.
 Degree